kylrth/kylrth.github.io/content/paper/t0/index.md

 thumbnail: "prompt_format.png"
 ---

-T0 builds on T5 by adding more natural prompts and testing the model's generalization to held-out tasks.
+T0 builds on T5 by fine-tuning on more natural prompts and testing the model's generalization to held-out tasks.

 Compare the training format diagrams for T5 (top) and T0 (bottom):